Prevent Your Teeth From Shifting

 What are the benefits of retreatment for orthodontic relapse?

-Straight teeth offer a number of health benefits that make treating orthodontic relapse a wise decision.
+Straight teeth offer several health benefits that make treating orthodontic relapse a wise decision.
 Aligned teeth are easier to keep clean and present fewer spots for plaque to accumulate out of your toothbrush’s reach.
 Additionally, aligned teeth are more structurally sound and resistant to pressures from eating and teeth grinding.
-Combined, these factors make you less likely to lose teeth later in life or suffer from cavities or gum disease.
+These factors make you less likely to lose teeth later in life or suffer from cavities or gum disease.

 Why is a retainer necessary to preserve teeth alignment?

-Once the phase of braces or aligners is complete, your teeth and gums still need time to solidify in their new locations.
-During this period, they’re more susceptible to being pushed out of alignment by pressures from eating, teeth grinding, or continued growth.
+During this time, they’re more susceptible to being pushed out of alignment by pressures from eating, teeth grinding (bruxism), or continued growth.
 A retainer resists these forces and keeps your teeth straight and in place.

-Will retreatment take as long as my first time in braces?
+Will retreatment take as long as my first time with braces?

-If you’re proactive about treating misalignment when it starts to reappear in your smile, retreatment time can be significantly reduced.
-However, if you allow your alignment issues to continue unchecked, it becomes more likely that retreatment will require a full course of braces or Invisalign.
-Don’t let the signs of orthodontic relapse get worse over time — consult with your dentist and keep your smile in shape.
+The length of your orthodontic relapse treatment depends on your needs and may require a full course of Invisalign or metal braces.
+If you’re proactive about treating misalignment when it starts to reappear in your smile, retreatment time can be reduced.
+If you allow alignment issues to continue unchecked, it becomes more likely that retreatment will require more extensive methods.